You never expected to struggle with healing trauma, did you? One minute, you’re fine. The next minute, boom. It hits you.

-People who filled me with love, affection, support.
+An avalanche of people who toppled me over with love, affection, support.

-A constant source of energy and comfort, my closest friends formed a task force around me, taking over my physical life inside and outside the hospital walls.
+A constant source of energy and comfort, my closest friends formed a task force around me, taking over my physical life outside the hospital walls.

 They spoke with my doctors constantly.

-These friends, my personal warriors, had reduced my worries and stress to a minimum so I could concentrate on fighting for my life.
+These personal warriors had reduced my worries and stress to a minimum so I could concentrate on fighting for my life.

-They created videos of the entire office dancing and singing for me.
-More videos rolled in from satellite offices.
-Everyone cheering me on.
+They created videos of the entire workforce dancing and singing for me, cheering me on.

 But the best part?